 Wait...... all the scratches will blend together and give a very natural overal finish.
 When this has happened, we very rarely hear from our customers, as they are generally very happy with the finish.
-We are happy to re-polish and plate your ring for FREE (there is a £15 return postage and insurance charge to pay), but this is rarely necessary, as we are sure you will LOVE your rings, just give them time to obtain this overall finish.
+We are happy to re-polish and plate your ring, but this is rarely necessary, as we are sure you will LOVE your rings, just give them time to obtain this overall finish.

 Here are our tips:

 When you’re doing gardening, cooking or DIY, it’s a good idea to take off your rings and place them somewhere safe.
 And if you’re going to a beach resort for your honeymoon, consider leaving the rings in the hotel room safe before you start sunbathing: sand is very abrasive.
 The chemicals in swimming pools (especially chlorine) can also cause damage (as well as discolouration) to your rings.
 Chemical-based cleaning products can damage your rings too, so it’s best to either remove your rings beforehand or get someone else to do the cleaning!

 Firstly, remember that Smooch will clean and polish your rings, so be sure to take advantage of this service whenever you want – just contact us.
 If you don’t want to let the rings out of your sight, you can clean them yourself by putting them into a bowl with some warm water, a small amount of washing-up liquid and a few drops of household ammonia.
 After a few minutes, gently brush the rings using a soft brush (like a toothbrush).
 NEVER use abrasive cleaning products or pads!